-Ron’s got the expertise and guts to get you out of the burning building and out from under that rubble, but he’d prefer you install the smoke detector, and secure the bookcase to the wall.
+Ron’s got the expertise and the guts to get you out of the burning building and dig you out from under that rubble, but he’d prefer you install the smoke detector, and secure the bookcase to the wall.
 The best way to survive is to prepare.
-He says he speaks for fire fighters everywhere.
+He says he speaks for firefighters everywhere.

 Todd Lappin, better known as the CEO of Telstar Logistics, is not exactly a wilting violet.
 The guy likes to explore abandoned military bases, transportation facilities and with his tactical backpack meets the black diamond peaks of Tahoe with glee.

 Able to talk himself onto the maiden flights of airplanes, the last trips of scrapped battleships, and secret street races, he’s got a great stream of photographs of it all on Flickr.

 Preparing for skiing, check – preparing for earthquakes – doh!Todd in a US Navy C-2 Transport Plane – but are his pictures secured at home?
 Jr. Race Fan, Extreme skiing, flying in US Naval planes and car racing.
 Can you imagine having a dad that cool?